 – Your photographic host is the author of a book titled ‘Getting it right in camera’ and if that title is exactly what you want to do, then this is the Botswana photography tour for you.
 With a complete photo workshop on his laptop, you can request lessons from Greg on any and every aspect of wildlife photography.

-– The Okavango Delta is the best place in Africa to photograph big cats and painted wolves (wild dogs) making this Botswana photo safari one of the best on the continent.
+– The Okavango Delta is one of the best places in Africa to photograph big cats and painted wolves (wild dogs) making this Botswana photo safari one of the best on the continent.

 – Besides the excellent photo opportunities, this photo safari in Botswana allows you to experience one of Africa’s most beautiful, unique and pristine wilderness wildlife areas.